rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: I think a way to rationalize, to imagine how one would extend this to hook into those existing host frameworks (ifram, etc) is to imagine that this had come first and that the host frameworks were built on top of that.

 DH: SHould peopl ehave the power to modify the environment they're running in.
 That said, there are critical pieces to configuring gmy environmnet that will matter a lot.
 A lot of the loader API in the space of what you're talking about (configuring the environmnet in which my core API is running) is satisfied by service worker which can do this.
 Like how do we lookup module names when they're imported.
 I think it doesn't satisfy all of the use cases.
 For one, the first-run semantics (the things you can't do when you first run your app).
-Also what you can't
+Also what you can't...

 YK: You mean illegal URL?

-BF: The specifiers are different..
+BF: The specifiers are different.

 YK: ServiceWorker intercepts network requests, and it's unclear ??

 DH: It has restrictions which should be a URL and you ...??

-AK: That's a syntax error
+AK: That's a syntax error.

 DH: That's something you want to do and you can't right now.
 That can be solved with some fixes to service worker, and ??